Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 Ultimate analysis shows how no ultimately existing, essential A can be found.

 Dependent arising is free from inherent existence and beyond substantial change, while retaining the capacity to perform functions.
 Conventional truth is functional, positing objects not appearing as they are, and therefore illusionary.
 The functional side of this truth depends on existing conditions & determinations, possessing their own functional & complex inter-connections to which humans constantly add their own.
 These are processes, not substances.
 As such, they are impermanent and so always change (cf. the metaphor of fire).
-Conventional reality, its truth & falsehood, are delusional, illusionary, truth-concealing & delirious because our thoughts, affects & actions intertwined with these conventional appearances misrepresent these sensate & mental objects as self-powered, while in fact they are other-powered, i.e. co-dependent on the thoughts, affects & actions of other entities.
+Conventional reality, its truth & falsehood, are delusional, illusionary, truth-concealing & delirious because our thoughts, affects & actions intertwined with these conventional appearances misrepresent these sensate & mental objects as self-powered, while in fact they are other-powered, i.e. co-dependent on the thoughts, affects & actions of ourselves & other entities.

 Renunciation is called in to train mindfulness and the grasping-aspect of the mind.
 Accepting each and every state, rejecting none & attracting none, pleasure & sobriety walk hand in hand.
 Compassion trains selflessness by generating the mind of enlightenment for the sake of all sentient beings (Bodhicitta).
 Both prepare the mind, giving is clear-cut sharpness as well as great suppleness.
 Generating Bodhicitta safeguards agains the great dangers of emptiness yoga.
 Nihilism, confirming nothing really exists or matters, is impossible when compassion is present, while eternalism, confirming things are self-powered, is ruled out due to compassion's universal intent, stressing other-powered interdependence instead of self-powered independence.
 With compassion, the emptiness yogi can take in, without becoming distracted, as much as she or he possibly can.